Back to blog

 SIRT4 Mitochondria Regulates amino acid and fatty acid metabolism.
 A tumor suppressor in certain contexts.

-SIRT5 Mitochondria Desuccinylase and demalonylase.
-Regulates amino acid catabolism and the urea cycle.
+SIRT5 Mitochondria Desuccinylase, demalonylase and deglutarylase.
+Regulates amino acid catabolism, the urea cycle, fatty-acid oxidation and redox balance.

 SIRT7 Nucleolus Regulates ribosomal RNA transcription and protein synthesis.
 Involved in genomic stability and DNA damage response.

 SIRT1 and SIRT6 capture most longevity research attention.
 SIRT3 is most relevant for mitochondrial function.
-In the aging context, the emerging model is that a global reduction in sirtuin activity - secondary to the NAD+ decline - contributes to several of the cellular deterioration mechanisms that define aging.
+In the aging context, the cautious model is that changes in NAD+ availability and in some sirtuin pathways, depending on tissue and metabolic context, may contribute to several of the cellular deterioration mechanisms that define aging.

 Why They're Called "Longevity Proteins"